osism/documentation/source/deployment/preparations.rst

    For this, the following content is added in ``~/.ssh/config`` and the SSH privte key is stored in
     ``~/.ssh/id_rsa.configuration``.

-   ``config-1.osism.io`` will be replaced by the corresponding server
+   ``git.betacloud-solutions.de`` will be replaced by the corresponding server

    .. code-block:: none

-      Host config-1.osism.io
+      Host git.betacloud-solutions.de
-        HostName config-1.osism.io
+        HostName git.betacloud-solutions.de
         User git
         Port 10022
         IdentityFile ~/.ssh/id_rsa.configuration